State significant infrastructure

 Under the Environmental Planning and Assessment Act 1979 (EP&A Act), some infrastructure projects can be declared as State significant infrastructure (SSI) if they are important to the State for economic, environmental or social reasons.

-Further, some SSI projects can be declared as Critical State significant infrastructure (CSSI) if the Minister for Planning determines they are essential to the State for economic, environmental or social reasons.
+Certain SSI projects can be declared as critical State significant infrastructure (CSSI) if they are determined as essential to the State by the Minister for Planning.

-The Guideline: Declaration of SSI and CSSI (2021) sets out the general principles and key reasons for the Minister to declare development as SSI or CSSI.
+The Declaration of SSI and CSSI (2021) guide sets out the general principles and key reasons for the Minister to declare development as SSI or CSSI.

 Who determines State significant infrastructure applications?

 SSI and CSSI projects are assessed under Division 5.2 of the EP&A Act and require the approval of the Minister for Planning before they may proceed.

 The department coordinates the assessment of all SSI projects under the EP&A Act which involves carrying out all relevant administrative functions, coordinating inputs from State and Commonwealth agencies and working closely with councils to ensure local and regional issues are fully considered.

 The Department then prepares a detailed whole-of-government assessment report on the merits of SSI projects for the approval authority.

 Community involvement is essential to the process and all SSI environmental impact statements (EIS) are exhibited for at least 28 days.